Affiliate Disclosure

 • Trimming toenails and wearing appropriate footwear indoors and outdoors

 Whether you are a veteran diabetes caregiver or just getting started, there are ways to set yourself up for success with your intention and attention.
-As a caregiver, I was coached to be flexible, curious and patient.
-That really did help me out when dealing with changes associated with chronic conditions.
+As a caregiver, I was coached to be flexible, curious, and patient.
+That did help me out when dealing with changes associated with chronic conditions.

 Additionally, diabetes management often needs adjustments and changes to treatment plans.
 Therefore, caregivers must be open to adjusting their approach and be willing to adapt to new treatments or changes in their loved one's health status.